 The protocol is intended to facilitate the provision of consistent, comprehensive, sensitive, and non-judgmental treatment to victims of sexual assault as they progress through the health and criminal justice systems.
 It is also intended to standardize the collection of evidence in order to aid in the prosecution of cases.
 A further purpose is to develop a coordinated effort among health providers, law enforcement, prosecution, and victim advocates ensuring that victims receive efficient and comprehensive medical care, an evidentiary examination, emotional support, and referral information.
 Health care providers, care providers, including hospitals, all branches of law enforcement, including prosecution, and community-based programs which assist victims should use the protocol.
-Protocol shall be established pursuant to O.C.G.A. § 15-24-2 (2021).
+Protocol shall be established pursuant to O.C.G.A. § 15-24-2.

-II.
+TT.
 Persons Covered

-This protocol is for those ages thirteen1 and greater, regardless of the sex (male, female, intersex) that are victims of sexual assault.
-This includes victims who were assaulted within Cobb County or are present in Cobb County after an assault which took place elsewhere.
+This protocol is for those ages thirteen and greater, regardless of the sex (male, female, intersex) that are victims of sexual assault.
+This includes victims who were assaulted within Cherokee County or are present in Cherokee County after an assault which took place elsewhere.
 A general definition used in this protocol is that sexual assault includes contact or intimacy performed upon one person by another without mutual consent, or with the inability of the victim to give consent due to age or mental or physical incapacity.
 In Georgia, there is no one law applicable to the crime of sexual assault.
 Rather, there are a number of laws that refer to rape; sodomy, aggravated sodomy, statutory rape, sexual battery, child molestation and aggravated child molestation.

 Existing county or jurisdictional child abuse protocols should be followed when the victim is a minor and has been sexually abused.
+Note: Reference Appendix I on the process for responding to minors that are thirteen years of age and older and able to access LiveSafe Resources for a SANE Exam.

-1 Note: All Mandated Reporting procedures must be followed with any person under the age of eighteen.
+&lt;sup>1 Note: All Mandated Reporting procedures must be followed with any person under the age of eighteen.
 Mandatory Reporters include but are not limited to faculty/teachers, administrators, counselors, social workers, law enforcement professionals, healthcare providers and other persons who participate in providing care and treatment to minors.